 You can start by asking your medical team for a list of organizations that offer financial assistance for breast cancer surgery.
 Examples include:

-Check with your cancer center to learn whether they have “financial navigators” or social workers to help people manage the financial aspects of care.
+Check with your cancer center to find out whether they have “financial navigators” or social workers to help patients manage the financial aspects of care.

 If you have part or all of your breast removed, you may decide to have the breast reconstructed or reshaped afterward.